fwupd/fwupd/plugins/algoltek-usb/README.md

 This plugin requires read/write access to `/dev/bus/usb`.

 ## Version Considerations
-This plugin has been available since fwupd version `SET_VERSION_HERE`.
+This plugin has been available since fwupd version `2.0.0`.

 ## Owners
 Anyone can submit a pull request to modify this plugin, but the following people should be